BonavistaRC/BonavistaRC.github.io/signup.markdown

 </html>

-# Lake Bonavista RC Sign-Up
+# Lake Bonavista RC Sign Up

-If you are ready to proceed with adding the Restrictive Covenant (cost $500), please fill out the form below and attend the following Signing Meeting:
+If you are ready to proceed with adding the Restrictive Covenant, please fill out the form below and attend the following Signing Meeting:

 {% include signup_meeting_details.md %}